Daniel Bomberg

 Daniel Bomberg (c.
 1483 – c.
 1549) was one of the most important early printers of Hebrew books.
-A Christian Hebraist who employed rabbis, scholars and apostates in his Venice publishing house, Bomberg printed the first Mikraot Gdolot (Rabbinic Bible) and the first complete Babylonian and Jerusalem Talmuds, based on the layout pioneered by the Soncino family printers, with the commentaries of Rashi, and of the Tosfot in the margins.
-The editions set standards that are still in use today, in particular the pagination of the Babylonian Talmud.
-His publishing house printed about 200 Hebrew books, including Siddurim, responsa, codes of law, works of philosophy and ethics and commentaries.
+A Christian Hebraist who employed rabbis, scholars and apostates in his Venice publishing house, Bomberg printed the first Mikraot Gedolot (Rabbinic Bible) and the first complete Babylonian and Jerusalem Talmuds, based on the layout pioneered by the Soncino family printers, with the commentaries of Rashi and of the Tosafot in the margins.
+The editions set standards that have been followed in the subsequent five centuries, in particular the pagination of the Babylonian Talmud.
+In addition to secular works, his publishing house printed about 200 Hebrew books, including Siddurim, responsa, codes of law, works of philosophy and ethics and commentaries.
 He was the first Hebrew printer in Venice and the first non-Jewish printer of Hebrew books.

 Biography

 Bomberg was born around 1483 in Antwerp, Brabant to Cornelius van Bombergen and Agnes Vranckx.
-Van Bombergen was a merchant who sent his son to Venice to help with the family business.
+Van Bombergen was a merchant and sent his son to Venice to help with the family business.
 There Daniel met Felix Pratensis (Felice da Prato), an Augustinian friar who had converted from Judaism, and who is said to be the one who encouraged Bomberg to print Hebrew books.
-Bomberg established an initially successful printing press in Venice, in which he supposedly invested over 4,000,000 ducats.
+Bomberg established an initially successful printing press in Venice, in which he was said to have invested over 4,000,000 ducats.
 Other sources, likely equally exaggerated, claim that he lost at least as much.
 He returned to Antwerp in 1539, though his press continued to operate until 1548, and it seems he retained some level of involvement throughout.
-Very little is known about his death some time between 1549 and 1553.
+Very little is known about the circumstances of his death some time between 1549 and 1553.

-Publication of the Pentateuch and Mikraot Gdolot (1517–19)
+Publication of the Pentateuch and Mikraot Gedolot (1517–19)

-Bomberg began his printing career in 1517 with the first edition of Mikraot Gdolot (Rabbinic Bible).
-The four volume set included the Hebrew Pentateuch with accompanying commentaries (many of which had never previously been printed), a Targum (Aramaic translation), the haftarot and the Five Megillot.
-It was printed with the approval of Pope Leo X and the editing was overseen by the Jewish convert to Christianity Felix Pratensis.
+Bomberg began his printing career in 1517 with the first edition of Mikraot Gedolot (Rabbinic Bible).
+The four-volume set included the Masoretic text of the Torah (Hebrew Pentateuch) with accompanying commentaries (many of which had never previously been printed), a targum (Aramaic translation), the haftarot and the Five Megillot.
+The commentaries included by Bomberg and placed side-by-side on thee page covered a wide geographical, chronological and methodological gamut, featuring the text of the Torah the interpretive works of Rashi and Targum Onkelos, a translation of the Torah written in Jewish Babylonian Aramaic and dating back to the second century CE.
+Other commentators included were Rashbam, Abraham ibn Ezra, Nachmanides (Ramban), David Kimhi (Radak) and Obadiah ben Jacob Sforno.
+It was printed with the imprimatur of Pope Leo X and the editing of the first edition was overseen by Felix Pratensis, a Jewish convert to Christianity.
+Bomberg's Mikraot Gedolot became a model for future printings of the Hebrew Bible and was used as reference for the King James Version and other subsequent Christian translations of the Old Testament.